Tyfoom/flutter_web_auth_2/flutter_web_auth_2/README.md

 The following constraints have been added in `5.0.0`:
 - The existing Android approach has been replaced with a new (improved) one (no migration necessary; is automatically used)
+- Android now uses Auth Tab: `httpsHost` and `httpsPath` are now required on Android if you are using a `https` in `callbackUrlScheme`
 - Dart SDK `>=3.5.0` is now required (due to migration to melos `7.x`)

 ### Upgrading to `4.x`